freedomofpress/securedrop/docs/development/documentation_guidelines.rst

 Style Guide
 -----------

-* When specific elements from a user interface are mentioned by name or by label, **bold** it.
+When specific elements from a user interface are mentioned by name or by label, **bold** it.

     "Once you’re sure you have the right drive, click **Format Drive**."

-* When SecureDrop-specific :doc:`terminology <../terminology>` is used, *italicize* it.
+When SecureDrop-specific :doc:`terminology <../terminology>` is used, *italicize* it.

     "To get started, you’ll need two Tails drives: one for the *Admin Workstation* and one for the *Secure Viewing Station*."

   .. todo:: I don't love this convention for a couple of reasons:

          1. If there are a lot of references to terminology in the same area of text, all of the short bursts of italics makes it hard to read.
          2. The default style for document references is also italicized, which is confusing when used near references to the terminology.

+Try to keep your lines wrapped to near 80 characters when editing the docs.
+Some exceptions are warranted, such as complex code blocks showing example commands, or long URLs, but in general the docs should be tightly wrapped.

-* Use absolute paths when referring to files outside the SecureDrop repository.
+Use absolute paths when referring to files outside the SecureDrop repository.
 Exceptions made for when it's clear from the surrounding context what the intended working directory is.
 For files inside the SecureDrop directory, write them as `./some_dir/file`, where `.` is the top level directory of the SecureDrop repo.
 Since by default the git repo will be cloned under the name `securedrop` and it also contains a `securedrop` subdirectory this is intended to avoid confusion.
 Exceptions made for when it's clear from the context we're outside of the SecureDrop repo, but would like to somehow interact with it (e.g., we just cloned the repo and now we're going to `cd` into it).